 - 1. Which system call in concurrent.c creates a process? - 2.
 In Top Level Architecture (Fig-1) who signals Wait(S) and who signals wait(C)? - 3.
 Look into message sequences given into Fig-3.
 What will happen if peer A and peer B both waits for UNCHOKE and INTERESTED before sending them out? - 4.
 How a process can signal another process?
 (Hint check system calls and functions: signal(), pause(), wait(), sleep()). - 5.
+Now work out a small example in detail.
 Consider two peers.
 Initially MINI-EVEN has all the even indexed pieces and MINI-ODD has all the odd indexed pieces of a file which has 4 pieces- each of size 512 Bytes.
-Determine the sample message streams when MINI-ODD is trying to get pieces 2,4 and MINI-EVEN is trying to get pieces 1,3 from the other.
-Draw the message diagram and the message streams in both directions.
+Determine the sample message streams when MINI-ODD is trying to get pieces 2, 4 and MINI-EVEN is trying to get pieces 1, 3 from the other.
+Draw the complete message diagram (like Fig-3) and the message streams in both directions.
 How many bytes will travel in each direction to complete this transaction? - 6.
 What value is returned by fork() call in concurrentserver.c?
 (Hint check system calls getpid(), fork(), excv()). - 7.
 For the case above hand trace the initial PIECE STATES in MINI-EVEN.
 How it will change with each messages sent when MINI-EVEN is trying to get piece 1 until it is received? - 8.
-Which program blocks (Fig-1) will potentially write into PIECE STATES sub-area of the Peer CARD?
+Which program blocks (Fig-1) will potentially write into PIECE STATES sub-area of the TRACKING CARD?
 Which program blocks will potentially read into it? - 9.
 A leecher initiated slave will alter which piece states and to what values? - 10.
 A seeder initiated slave while uploading will alter which piece states and to what values? - 11.
-Design a small program for "Select a Slave & a Piece" that will look into the current Peer CARD and return a slave and a piece. - 12.
-How can you measure the execution time of the Slave?
+Design a small program for "Select a Slave & a Piece" that will look into the current TRACKING CARD and return a slave and a piece. - 12.
+How can you measure the execution time in the Slave?
 (Hint: check on system calls time(), sleep()). - 13.
 How many times the leecher fork (in main process) can occur?
 What factors should dictate the limit on it?
-What factors should dictate the limit on Piece Exchange Slave Forks? - 14.
-Complete the Peer CARD table so that it will have all the fields of a torrent file.
-Show the Initial Peer CARD for a music file.
+What factors should dictate the limit on the forks to create Piece Exchange Slaves? - 14.
+Complete the TORRENT CARD table so that it will have all the fields of a torrent file.
+Show the Initial TORRENT CARD for a music file. - 15.
+Design the detail of the pSTAT field's data structure so that exact download start time, end-time, and the id of the remote peer which has successfully supplied the piece all can be logged for each of the pieces and printed out at the end for plotting. - 16.
+Multiple "slaves" will be running concurrently.
+Which fields of the TRACKING CARD might need to me guarded for mutual exclusion?